-Award-winning Jamaican-born Canadian pianist Maria Thompson Corley gave her first public performance at the age of eight.
-Since then, she has appeared on radio, television, and concert stages in Canada, the United States, Central America, the Caribbean, Bermuda and Europe, both as a solo and collaborative artist, including performances in Budapest at the Liszt Academy; with countertenor Darryl Taylor in a concert sponsored by the Smithsonian Museum of African American History; and in Carnegie Recital Hall, Aaron Davis Hall and Alice Tully Hall, all in New York City.
-She has collaborated with such artists as Metropolitan Opera soprano Priscilla Baskerville, internationally renowned clarinetist James Campbell, New York Philharmonic violist Peter Kenote, and Dara Morales, principal second violinist in the Philadelphia Orchestra.
+Jamaican-born Canadian pianist Maria Thompson Corley gave her first public performance at the age of eight.
+Since then, she has appeared on radio, television, and concert stages in Canada, the United States, Central America, the Caribbean, Bermuda and Europe, both as a solo and collaborative artist, including performances in Budapest at the Liszt Academy, and in Carnegie Recital Hall, Aaron Davis Hall and Alice Tully Hall, all in New York City.
+She has collaborated with such artists as Metropolitan Opera soprano Priscilla Baskerville, internationally renowned clarinetist James Campbell, Peter Kenote, a violist in the New York Philharmonic, and Dara Morales, principal second violinist in the Philadelphia Orchestra.
 Her performances as soloist with orchestra include engagements with the Tallahassee Symphony Orchestra under the baton of Gunther Schuller, the Lancaster Symphony Orchestra, conducted by Stephen Gunzenhauser, and the Allegro Chamber Orchestra, with Brian Norcross.
 She has also performed with the Philadelphia-based Black Pearl Chamber Orchestra, directed by Jeri-Lynne Johnson.

-She serves as the music director and organist for St. Thomas Episcopal Church in Lancaster, PA.
+She serves as the music director and organist for St. Thomas Episcopal Church in Lancaster, PA..